 • Hot sauce, to taste

 Preheat oven to 425 degrees.
 Prep vegetables as described.
 Mix them in a bowl with olive oil, salt and pepper, and herb.
 Place on a parchment lined baking sheet and roast for 20 minutes.
 Stir and reduce heat to 400 degrees.
 Cook for 20 more minutes, stirring occasionally.
 Remove veggies from oven.

 Find garlic cloves and squeeze out roasted pulp from skin into soup pan.
 Toss in half of the veggies and 2 cups of stock.
 Use an immersion blender to start blending and continue adding stock in slowly, stopping to blend as needed.
 Add in the rest of the veggies, blend and add the rest of the stock.
 (You can use a blender too, just be careful!)

 Be sure to season throughout with salt, pepper, hot sauces to taste.
 Put over low heat to warm through.
 Serve with toasted Parmesan Olive Herb bread from Pleasanton Bakery or your other favorite crusty bread.

-Emma Beauchamp is the Local Food Coordinator for NW Michigan.
+Emma Beauchamp is the Communications Manager for Taste the Local Difference.
 Contact her at firstname.lastname@example.org